MKme/ToeBeans/README.md

 I designed these in Freecad and you can customize them to fit your dog and print them out yourself!

-Here is a commercial one : https://www.youtube.com/watch?v=LYg6hkmdTeE&ab_channel=ToeGrips
+Here is a detailed video on how they work : https://www.youtube.com/watch?v=LYg6hkmdTeE&ab_channel=ToeGrips

 <img src="https://github.com/MKme/ToeBeans/blob/main/pics/Prototype%20.jpg"/>